dlynch7/P-Bot/Electronics/Notes: DC-DC converters.md

 The first method (linear voltage conversion) is simple, which "makes it suitable for monolithic integration in non-critical applications", but it is less efficient than the second method (switched-mode conversion), which comprises two sub-methods:

-i.
-Charge-pump DC-DC converters ii.
-Inductive type DC-DC converters
+1. Charge-pump DC-DC converters
+2. Inductive type DC-DC converters

 As their names suggest, these two sub-methods involve capacitors, inductors, and combinations of both.